The Lov\'asz Theta Function for Recovering Planted Clique Covers and Graph Colorings: Introduction

 Graph colorings and clique covers are complementary notions -- the complement of an independent set is a clique.
 In particular, a partition of $G$ into $k$ independent sets corresponds to a cover with $k$ cliques in the complementary graph $\overline{G}$.
 Both clique covers and graph colorings have applications in various fields such as scheduling \cite{marx} and clustering.

 The computational tasks of finding clique covers as well as graph colorings are not known to be tractable.
 For instance, the problem of deciding whether a graph admits a coloring with $k$ colors is NP-complete; in fact, it is one of Karp's original 21~problems.
 However, the notion of NP-hardness is rooted in a worst-case analysis perspective, which may not be representative of the instances that are typically encountered in practice.
-As such, it is natural to move beyond the worst-case analysis \cite{rough} and study these problems in a suitably defined average-case instance \cite{Ban:16}.
-In fact, there are a number of prior works that study problems known to be hard in the worst-case sense, but admit polynomial-time solutions for average-case instances that align with the problem's inherent characteristics -- prominent examples include community detection \cite{ABH:16}, clustering \cite{ABCKVW:15,IMPV:15}, planted cliques and bicliques~\cite{AV:11,feige}, planted $k$-disjoint-cliques \cite{AV:14}, and graph bisection \cite{boppana}.
+As such, it is natural to move beyond the worst-case analysis \cite{rough} and study these problems in a suitably defined average-case instance~\cite{Ban:16}.
 This is the viewpoint we adopt in this work.
-We focus on the clique cover problem, which by complementation, is equivalent to graph coloring.
-The central question we aim to address~is:
+We focus on the clique cover problem, which by complementation, is equivalent to graph coloring. {The main question we wish to address is:} {\em Can the clique cover problem be efficiently solved for randomly generated instances where a clique cover structure naturally emerges?}

-We study the clique cover problem in instances generated from the {\em planted clique cover model}, which is specified by a set of vertices $\V$, a corresponding partition of the vertices $\{\ccs_l\}_{l=1}^{\ks} \subset \V$, and a parameter $p \in [0,1]$.
+\paragraph{Planted clique cover models.} The first step is to provide a suitable definition of a randomly generated instance.
+In this paper, we generate {\em planted clique cover} instances specified by a set of vertices $\V$, a corresponding partition of the vertices $\{\ccs_l\}_{l=1}^{\ks} \subset \V$, and a parameter $p \in [0,1]$.
 We generate a graph from the planted clique model by creating cliques for every subset $\ccs_l$, $1 \leq l \leq \ks$, and by subsequently introducing edges between vertices $i,j$ belonging to different cliques, with probability $p$ independently across all edges; see Figure~\ref{cluster} for an example.